-Signatory management software governs WHO has the authority to sign legally binding documents on behalf of an organization.
-Unlike e-signature tools that facilitate the signing process, signatory management platforms like Aptly maintain auditable lists of authorized signatories — with financial limits, document type restrictions, effective dates, and real-time distribution to banks, counterparties, and internal teams.
+Authorised signatory lists govern who has authority to sign legally binding documents on behalf of an organization.
+Unlike e-signature tools that facilitate the signing process, signatory management platforms like Aptly maintain auditable lists of authorized signatories, with financial limits, document type restrictions, effective dates, and real-time distribution to banks, counterparties, and internal teams.
 Whether your counterparties require authorized or authorised signatory lists, Aptly ensures every list is current, verifiable, and audit-ready.

-The 2025 EY-Society for Corporate Governance study found that 33% of organizations lack a formal delegation-of-authority framework — and those organizations are also less likely to maintain complete signatory records.
-Unauthorized signatures can result in voided contracts, regulatory penalties, signatory fraud, and legal disputes.
+The 2025 EY-Society for Corporate Governance study found that almost 90% of organizations have implemented a delegation-of-authority policy, yet most cite training on the policy, enforcing it, and keeping it current as their biggest gaps.
+Those gaps are exactly where signatory records fall out of date.
+Unauthorized signatures can result in voided contracts, regulatory penalties, authorization control failures, and legal disputes.

 Maintain a centralized, up-to-date register of all signature authorizations per individual and company, serving as a single source of truth.